 What's happened

 A French military officer was killed and six others wounded in a drone strike near Erbil, Iraq.
 The attack, attributed to pro-Iranian factions, follows recent regional escalations after US-Israeli strikes on Iran.
-France condemns the attack as unacceptable, with Iraq promising to prevent further incidents.
+France condemns the attack as unacceptable and calls for investigation.

 What's behind the headline?